Pfern/OSODOS/docs/DATA_MANAGEMENT/README.md

 Useful resources about data management
 --------------------------------------

-### Publications
-Teachers with the [Data Carpentry](http://www.datacarpentry.org/) initiative have been motivated by the above referenced concerns have worked on a set of recommendations (best practices) in a scientific paper [**"Ten Simple Rules for Digital Data Storage"**](../REFERENCES#Hart2016).
+- Teachers with the [Data Carpentry](http://www.datacarpentry.org/) initiative have been motivated by the above referenced concerns have worked on a set of recommendations (best practices) in a scientific paper [**"Ten Simple Rules for Digital Data Storage"**](../REFERENCES#Hart2016).

-William K. Michener has prepared a set of recommendations in a scientific paper [**"Ten Simple Rules for Creating a Good Data Management Plan"**](../REFERENCES#Michener2015).
+- William K. Michener has prepared a set of recommendations in a scientific paper [**"Ten Simple Rules for Creating a Good Data Management Plan"**](../REFERENCES#Michener2015).

-### Online training
-A suitable alternative can be acquiring some online training via a simple web-based tutorial on Data Management Plans (DMP), such as [this one](https://www.e-education.psu.edu/dmpt/) from PennState University:

-### Best Practices and guidelines
-The purpose of [LEARN](http://learn-rdm.eu/en/about/) is to take the LERU Roadmap for Research Data produced by the League of European Research Universities (LERU) and to develop this in order to build a coordinated e-infrastructure across Europe and beyond.
+- The purpose of [LEARN](http://learn-rdm.eu/en/about/) is to take the LERU Roadmap for Research Data produced by the League of European Research Universities (LERU) and to develop this in order to build a coordinated e-infrastructure across Europe and beyond.
 The "Toolkit of Best Practice for Research Data Management" associated with this initiative can be downloaded from http://learn-rdm.eu/en/dissemination/

-The FAIR principles, which we discuss [elsewhere](DATA_SHARING#the-fair-guiding-principles), have been adopted by the Horizon 2020 framework program.
+- The FAIR principles, which we discuss [elsewhere](DATA_SHARING#the-fair-guiding-principles), have been adopted by the Horizon 2020 framework program.
 Hence, [Guidelines on FAIR Data Management in Horizon 2020]( http://ec.europa.eu/research/participants/data/ref/h2020/grants_manual/hi/oa_pilot/h2020-hi-oa-data-mgt_en.pdf) have been established.
+- A suitable alternative can be acquiring some online training via a simple web-based tutorial on Data Management Plans (DMP), such as [this one](https://www.e-education.psu.edu/dmpt/) from PennState University.

 Specific issues with sensitive data
 -----------------------------------